I've been painting with acrylics since childhood and enjoy sharing tips about working in this versatile medium.

 Golden GAC 800 (Pouring Medium)

-Liquitex Soft Body Acrylics:
+Liquitex Soft Body Acrylics in These Colors:

-Flat Paint Brush or 2" Polyfoam Sponge Brush
+Flat Paintbrush or 2–3" Polyfoam Sponge Brush

 Bright Aqua Green